Solar Panel Grants Scotland 2026

 | Southeast England (for comparison) | 950–1,050 | 3,800–4,200 kWh/year |

 A 4kWp system in Edinburgh generating 3,200 kWh a year saves you around £700–£900 per year in electricity costs (depending on your tariff).
-At a net installation cost of say £1,500 after the grant, that's a payback period of under 2 years.
-Even without the grant, at £7,000 total cost and £800 annual savings, you're looking at an 8–9 year payback.
-Panels last 25+ years.
+At £7,000 total cost and £800 annual savings, you're looking at an 8–9 year payback.
+Panels last 25+ years, so you're looking at 15+ years of near-free electricity after that.

 Solar Plus Battery Storage

 Adding a battery lets you store excess daytime generation and use it in the evening.
-Home Energy Scotland can also include battery storage in the funded package.
-With electricity prices where they are, a battery makes increasing sense — particularly if you have an electric vehicle or a heat pump that runs in the evening.
+Battery storage can be included in a Warmer Homes Scotland package for eligible households, or bundled into a Home Energy Scotland heating upgrade.
+With electricity prices where they are, a battery makes increasing sense, particularly if you have an electric vehicle or a heat pump that runs in the evening.